 Day 05: Machha Khola to Jagat, 1410m, 6 hours

-We start to trek by crossing the Machha Khola on a wooden bridge.
+We start to trek by crossing the Machha Khola on a wooden bridge on the fifth day of Manaslu Circuit Trek Itinerary.
 The trail ascends uphill to Khola Bensi village.
 It is a small village.

 We walk further to Tatopani.
 Tatopani is a place that sits on the narrow trail between the Budhi Gandaki River and a tremendous cliff.
 There are only 3-4 houses there.
 At Tatopani, there are natural hot water springs in the village square.